voh83/TestBarCodeScanner/README.md

-README
+# README

-A simple test app using Zing Bar Code Scanner using F#
+A simple test app using ZXing Bar Code Scanner Library using F# Fabulous

-#How to Try
+## How to install

-Install the apk in your mobile device or install in your PC and test it using your Android Device connected (This does not work with the Androd Emulator)
+Simple clone the repository.

-#How to install
+## How to Try

-Simple clone the repository an run it in your android device.
+Once Installed in your PC and test it using your Android Device connected (This does not work with the Androd Emulator)

 Happy Coding!!